dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/separate_geometry.rst

 .. tip::

-   This node can be combined with the :doc:`Compare Floats </modeling/geometry_nodes/utilities/compare_floats>` node for a more precise control of which parts are separated to a given output geometry.
+   This node can be combined with the :doc:`/modeling/geometry_nodes/utilities/compare` for a more precise control of which parts are separated to a given output geometry.